 - Extracurricular activities are similar to employment.
 You will need to explain why you prioritised non-academic work over completing your studies.

 - Do you have poor study skills?
 This may be an honest reason, but it is a weak argument.
 Unless you are in your first term, you should have developed skills for time management.
-Talk about why this hasn’t happened yet and what you can do be better.
+Talk about why this hasn’t happened yet and what you can do to develop these skills.

 What is your plan for the future?